-1. A grade-point average (GPA) of 2.0 or better for all credits taken at Simpson University.

-2. A minimum of 24 credits earned in residence at Simpson University.

-3. Completion of an Application for Graduation (including an advisor-approved graduation plan) via Student Planning, and payment of graduation fee.

-4. Recommendation of the undergraduate faculty.
+- 1. A grade-point average (GPA) of 2.0 or better for all credits taken at Simpson University. - 2.
+A minimum of 24 credits earned in residence at Simpson University. - 3.
+Completion of an Application for Graduation (including an advisor-approved graduation plan) via Student Planning, and payment of graduation fee.
+(The Application fee is an administrative fee and non-refundable.) - 4.
+Recommendation of the undergraduate faculty.